 A mentor is not committed long-term

 In addition, the relationship between a mentor couple and newlyweds has a natural cycle of its own, which is not always predictable.
 Each mentoring relationship takes on its own style and personality.
-The amount of time couples spend together and the content they discuss can rarely be prescribed.
+The number of time couples spend together and the content they discuss can rarely be prescribed.

 However, we recommend a minimum of three meetings throughout the newlyweds’ first year together: at three months, seven months, and one year after the wedding.
 These times provide the basic structure upon which additional meetings, meals and phone calls can rest.